digital-futures-academy/airport-challenge/README.md

 * The project was set on the 30/09/22 and the deadline date was 10/10/22.
 * The task was to test drive the creation of a set of classes/objects to satisfy the defined user stories below

+* This project was the first software engineering project I've undertaken using JavaScript

 This project aims to test my understanding of which I had gained in Week 1 of the Academy:
 1. Using User Stories
 2. Creating Domain Models from user stories